crsl4/phylogenetics-class/exercises/notebook-log.md

 1. Downloaded [ClustalW](http://www.clustal.org/clustal2/) file `clustalw-2.1-macosx.dmg` and copied the folder into `Dropbox/software`

 2. Downloaded the `primatesAA.fasta` file from the Phylogenetic Handbook [website](https://www.kuleuven.be/aidslab/phylogenybook/Data_sets.html).
-I had to copy and paste the sequences into a file with the same name
+I had to copy and paste the sequences into a file with the same name.
+The website stopped working at some point, so we have the file in the class repo.

 ```shell
 cd Dropbox/Documents/teaching/phylogenetics-class/BOT563/data